Lagrangian cobordism and tropical curves: Rational equivalence

-One considers Lagrangian submanifolds $K_\gamma := \gamma \times K \subset \C \times X$ where $\gamma \subset \C$ is a path.
-One chooses Hamiltonian-isotopic paths $\gamma, \gamma'$ as in Figure \ref{Fig:K0_relation_over_C}, so that there is an isomorphism $HF^*(K_\gamma,V) \cong HF^*(K_{\gamma'},V)$ by the Hamiltonian isotopy invariance of Floer cohomology.
-One then observes that there is an isomorphism of chain complexes $CF^*(K_{\gamma'},V) \cong CF^*(K,L^+)$: all intersection points between $K_{\gamma'}$ and $V$ lie in a single fibre of the projection $\C \times X \to \C$, and all holomorphic strips must lie in the same fibre by the open mapping theorem applied to the projection of the strips to $\C$.
-There is a similar isomorphism of vector spaces $CF^*(K_{\gamma},V) \cong \oplus_j CF^*(K,L_j^-)$, but the differential need no longer count holomorphic strips inside a single fibre: nevertheless one can prove that it is lower-triangular, by considering the projections of the holomorphic strips to $\C$ as in the proof of Proposition \ref{prop:support_not_empty}.
-For example, the holomorphic strips contributing to the component of the differential mapping $CF^*(K_\gamma,L_1^-) \to CF^*(K_\gamma,L_2^-)$ will project to the unique compact region bounded by $\gamma$ and the projection of $V$ in Figure \ref{Fig:K0_relation_over_C}.
+One then observes that there is an isomorphism of modules $CF^*(\gamma'' \times K,V) \simeq CF^*(K,L^+)$: all intersection points between $\gamma'' \times K$ and $V$ lie in a single fibre of the projection $\C \times X \to \C$, and all holomorphic discs must lie in the same fibre by the open mapping theorem applied to the projection to $\C$.
+There is a similar isomorphism of vector spaces $CF^*(\gamma' \times K,V) \simeq \oplus_j CF^*(K,L_j^-)$, but the structure maps need no longer count holomorphic discs inside a single fibre: nevertheless one can prove that they are lower-triangular, by considering the projections of the holomorphic discs to $\C$ as in the proof of Proposition \ref{prop:support_not_empty}.
+For example, the holomorphic strips contributing to the component of the differential mapping $CF^*(\gamma' \times K,L_1^-) \to CF^*(\gamma' \times K,L_2^-)$ will project to the unique compact region bounded by $\gamma'$ and the projection of $V$ in Figure \ref{Fig:K0_relation_over_C}.
+It follows that we have the desired quasi-isomorphism of Yoneda modules